Asymptotics of the partition function for $\beta$-ensembles at high temperature: Conclusion and open questions

-This work adapted the analysis of the loop equations method to prove the existence of a $N^{-1}$ asymptotic expansion for a general class of potential.
-This class include all potentials given by $x^2+\phi$ where $\phi$ is a smooth bounded function.
+This work adapted the loop equations method to prove the existence of a $N^{-1}$ asymptotic expansion for the partition function, see Theorem \ref{thm:partitionfunction}, for a general class of potential.
+This class includes all potentials of the form $x^2+\phi$ where $\phi$ is a smooth bounded function.
 An immediate continuation of this result would be to extend it to more general confining potentials like $x^4$ for example.
-Our method relied on new controls on the equilibrium measures resulting from an energy minimization and entropy maximization.
-A natural question would be to extend these ideas to more general interactions.
+Another natural question would be to extend these ideas to more general interactions (Riesz, Coulomb, 2D-log in the spirit of \cite[Theorem 2]{serfaty2023gaussian}).
+Finally, our result shows that, contrary to \cite{BoG2}, there is no oscillatory terms in the expansion of $\log\mcal{Z}_N[V_{G,\phi,t}]$ since there is no multi-cut situation in the high temperature regime.

 {